-Μ Management Efficient and survival of a bar to assign premium ency: The bank management efficiency guarantees the growth nk.
-This parameter is used to evaluate management quality so as to better quality banks and discount poorly managed ones.
-It involves analysis of efficiency of management in generating business (top-line) and in maximizing profit s (bottom-line).
-Credit Deposit It indicates the ability of a bank to convert its deposits into Ratio (CDR): higher earning advances.
+Μ Management Efficiency: The bank management efficiency guarantees the growth and survival of a bar nk.
+This parameter is used to evaluate management quality so as to assign premium to better quality banks and discount poorly managed ones.
+It 01 efficiency of management in generating business (top-line) and in maximizing profit Credit Deposit It indicates the ability of a bank to convert its deposits into Ratio (CDR): higher earning advances.
 It is the ratio of how much a bank lends out of the deposits it has mobilized.
 Credit Deposit Ratio=Total Advances/Customer Deposit.
-Total Income/Capital This measure narrows the focus to gain a better understanding Employed Ratio of a company's ability to generate returns from its available г (TICEK): Capital base.
-E This also evaluing the lity: This parameter lays importance on how a bank earns its profits. auality represents th ality represents the quality of a bank's profitability and its capability to maintain quality and earn con represents the quality of a bank's profitability and its capability to maintain and earn consistently.
-This ratio measures the profitability or the operational efficiency of the banks.
-Net Profit Ratio riency of the banks.
-Profit Ratio Net profit ratio shows the operational efficiency of the (NPR): atio Net profit ratio shows the operational efficiency of business.
-Decreases in the ratio indicate manager · · · business.
-Decreases in the ratio indicate manage inefficiency and excessive selling and distribution exper and Increase shows better performance.
+Total Income/Capital This measure narrows the focus to gain a better understanding Employed Ratio 0 0 (TICER): of a company's ability to generate returns from its available - capital base.
+Earning Quality: This parameter lays importance on how a bank earns its profits.
+This also explains the sustainability and growth in earnings in the future.
+Earning quality represents the quality of a bank's profitability and its capability to maintain 1 0 sistently.
+This ratio measures the profitability or the operational efficiency of the ban Net Profit Ratio Net profit ratio shows the operational efficiency of the (NPR): business.
+Decreases in the ratio indicate managerial inefficiency and excessive selling and distribution expenses and Increase shows better performance.
 Net Profit Ratio= (Net Profit/Total Income)100 Dividend per Dividend per share indicates the return earned per share.
 This Share (DPS): ratio shows the amount payable per share to equity shareholders.
 Dividend per share ratio ignores earnings retained in the business.
 This ratio provides the better information about earning for equity shareholders.
-Dividend Fauity Shares Earnings per Earnings per share indicate the return earned per share.
+Dividend per Share = Dividend on Equity Share Capital / No. of Equity Shares Earnings per Earnings per share indicate the return earned per share.
 This share: (EPS) ratio measures the market worth of the shares of the company (Banks).
 Higher earnings per share shows better future prospects of the Banks.
 EPS indicates whether the earning power of the bank has increased or not.
 Earnings per Share = Profit after tax-Preference Dividend / No. of Equity Shares Return on Net This ratio measures the overall profitability, the operational worth (RONW): efficiency and borrowing policy of the enterprise.
-It indicates the relationship of net profit with capital employed in the business.
-The primary objective of business is to maximize its earnings and this ratio indicates the extent to which this Worth = Net Profit / Net-worth
+It indicates 、 , the relationship of net profit with capital employed in the business.
+The primary objective of business is to maximize its earnings and this ratio indicates the extent to which this primary objective of business is being achieved.
+Return on Net Worth = Net Profit / Net-worth